Vision Statement: The vision of ALCHEMY is to create original, quality, local, handmade fine arts and crafts in a regional market.

 Opening day was November 6, 2015.
 Our grand opening event was greeted with great enthusiasm throughout the community.
 We owe a great debt of gratitude to those who have supported us as we have celebrated each year since!

-Not only do we celebrate each anniversary (our next anniversary party is scheduled for November 13, 14 and 15, 2020) we also host additional events throughout the year, including Madres & Margaritas for Mothers’ Day, A Valentine’s event along with numerous Art Walks to coincide with other art happenings locally.
+Not only do we celebrate each anniversary, we also host additional events throughout the year, including Madres & Margaritas for Mothers’ Day, A Valentine’s event along with numerous Art Walks to coincide with other art happenings locally.

-Through the years, Alchemy has expanded not only its physical space, but also the number and variety of artists it has as members.
+Our move to 202 Main Street in Lander in March of 2021 has put us in the heart of the Lander Art District, whom we have partnered with to celebrate the arts in our neighborhood through various events and art “happenings” throughout the year.
+Through the years, Alchemy has expanded not only its physical space and community presence, but also the number and variety of artists it has as members.
 Current members include:

 Scott Copeland: Photography